os-fpga/Raptor/README.md

-   wave_open <filename>       : Load given file in current GTKWave process. wave_refresh               : Reloads the current active wave file wave_show <signal>         : Add the given signal to the GTKWave window and highlight it. wave_time <time>           : Set the current GTKWave view port start time to <time>.
-Times units can be specified, without a space.
+   wave_open <filename>       : Load given file in current GTKWave process. wave_refresh               : Reloads the current active wave file wave_show <signal>         : Add the given signal to the GTKWave window and highlight it. wave_time <time>           : Set the primary marker to <time>.
+Time units can be specified, without a space.
 Ex: wave_time 100ps.
 -----------------------------------------------
 ```